After Passing the Commons – No-Fault Divorce to Become Law

 However – the reason that the Bill is not being implemented immediately was explained by Lord Chancellor Robert Buckland – who announced that the reforms will need time to be allowed ‘for careful implementation.’
 So how have these been received and what is set to change when the Bill finally becomes law in Autumn 2021?

 If you require legal advice or are looking for a Family Law Solicitor in Cardiff.
 Get in touch today using an online contact form or telephone our team now.
+We are experts when it comes to family law, and have 20 years of experience in dealing with divorce cases.
+If you are thinking about divorce and want some specialist legal guidance, get in touch with a member of our specialist divorce lawyers in Cardiff today.

 No-Fault Divorce – A Quick Recap